LET YOUR VOICE BE HEARD

 How can your voice be heard?

-Contact your legislators, let them know you are a Massachusetts voter, and say NO on Abortion Expansion!
+Call or email your legislators, let them know you are a Massachusetts voter, and say NO Physician Assisted Suicide!
 Log on to www.macatholic.org and follow the links to find contact information for:

-- Your individual State Senator and Representative via zip code link.
+- Your individual State Senator and Representative via address and zip code link.

-- Members of the Joint Committee on Public Health who will consider Senate Bill 1209.
+- Members of the legislative Joint Committee on Public Health who will be considering these bills.